wangziqi2013/wangziqi2013.github.io/_posts/2019-01-02-Txn-Chopping.markdown

 themselves as atomic units, if transaction A has two or more distinct pieces (call them p1, p2) that conflict with a piece of transaction B (call it p3), then it is possible that p3 is executed between p1 and p2, and that transaction A is serialized both before and after B, causing a conflict cycle.
-A more detailed analysis can also be performed for scenario with more than two transactions and more than three pieces.
+A more detailed analysis can also be performed for scenario with more than two transactions and more than three pieces (by induction).
 The conclusion is that, in order for a chopping to be serializable, there must not be any cycle in the SC-graph where at least one C edge and one S edge is in the graph.

+Two more observations follow the above conclusion on SC-graph.
+First, given a chopping whose corresponding SC-graph has at least one SC-cycle, any further finer division of this chopping must also have at least one SC-graph.
+We show this by induction.
+In the base case, no further chopping is done, and the graph has at least one cycle.
+Assume that after some chopping steps the graph still has one or more cycles.
+Then what if we chop a piece into two in the next step?